 - (a) The Employer shall approve special bereavement leave on pay for an employee to discharge any obligation and/or to pay respects to a deceased person with who the employee has had a close association.
 Such obligations may exist because of blood or family ties or because of particular cultural requirements such as attendance at all or part of a Tangihanga (or its equivalent).
-The length of time off shall be at the discretion of the Employer, which shall be not less than the minimum required by the Holidays Act 2003." - (b) If a bereavement occurs while an employee is absent on annual leave, sick leave on pay, or other special leave on pay, such leave may be interrupted and bereavement leave granted in terms of a. above.
+The length of time off shall be at the discretion of the Employer, which shall be not less than the minimum required by the Holidays Act 2003.
+Bereavement shall include miscarriage or still-birth as per s.69(2) (c-d) of the Holidays Act. - (b) If a bereavement occurs while an employee is absent on annual leave, sick leave on pay, or other special leave on pay, such leave may be interrupted and bereavement leave granted in terms of a. above.
 This provision will not apply if the employee is on leave without pay. - (c) In granting time off therefore, and for how long, the Employer must administer these provisions in a culturally sensitive manner.